 This page focuses on four elements of style:

-Pardon me while I open a wormhole into your brain and thrust style advice into it.
+Pardon me while I open a wormhole into your brain and pump style advice into it.

 See, that’s an example of style.